-Above battery, by speaker, or screen
+Above the battery, by the speaker, or the screen

-Hot vs. warm — what’s the difference?
+Hot vs. warm: What’s the difference?

-If you’re using an Android phone, you can install the nifty AIDA64 app, which will give you a ton of information about your phone’s hardware and software, including a temperature report.
-While Apple has introduced a “Battery Health” menu in its latest iOS 11.3 update, this does not include a temperature reading.
-However, since we’ve already established that some phone heat is normal, it’s better to determine overheating based on how often you notice your phone getting hot, or if the temperature is physically uncomfortable.
+Since some phone heat is normal, it’s better to determine overheating based on how often you notice your phone getting hot, or if the temperature is physically uncomfortable.
 Your phone should not be getting hot several times a day, or for seemingly no reason.

 When there’s a bigger problem